Waltsuuuu/Easy-Itinerary/README.md

 ### Step 4: Import SQL

-SQL created for this project can be found in the docs folder.
+Dummy SQL created for this project can be found in the docs folder.

 ### Step 5: Set up Environment Variables

-DATABASE_URL=postgresql://localhost/easy-itinerary
+DATABASE_URL=postgresql://localhost/easy-itinerary <br/>
 PORT=10000